encukou/freezeyt/docs/config.md

 #### HTTP Status handling  {: #conf-status_handlers }

-If the `Freezeyt-Action` header is not set, `freezeyt` will determine what to do based on the HTTP status.
+If the `Freezeyt-Action` header is not set, Freezeyt will determine what to do based on the HTTP status.
 The behavior can be customized using the `status_handlers` setting.
 For example, to ignore pages with the `404 NOT FOUND` status, rather than